heckmon/flutter_code_crafter/docs/AICompletion.md

 - `customHeaders` : The custom headers to use for the request.
 `String` content.
 - `requestBuilder` : The request builds the request and return the response.
 This is a function that takes two `String` parameters code and instruction as input and returns a `Map<String, dynamic>`.
-- `customParser` : A function that parse the json response and returns
+- `customParser` : A function that parse the json response and returns `String` content.

 #### Example of using a custom AI model using TogetherAI: